Discrete Morse Functions and Watersheds: Introduction

 Although the main ideas of the present paper originate in \cite{10.1007/978-3-031-19897-7_4}, we have worked towards a simpler, unifying framework for exposing these ideas.
-This leads us to introduce {\em Morse stacks}: these functions correspond to the inverse of flat Witten-Morse functions that, according to R. Forman \cite{forman1998witten}, {\em seem to have shown themselves to be the appropriate combinatorial analogue of smooth non-degenerate Morse functions.} We also propose a new definition for normal pseudomanifolds, a class of manifolds on which path-connectivities are all equivalent.
+This leads us to introduce {\em Morse stacks}: these functions correspond to the inverse of flat Witten-Morse functions that, according to R. Forman \cite{forman1998witten}, {\em seem to have shown themselves to be the appropriate combinatorial analogue of smooth non-degenerate Morse functions.} We also propose a new definition for normal pseudomanifolds, a class of manifolds on which the different notions of path-connectedness are equivalent.
 Relying on these notions, we prove that a watershed, a pure $(d-1)$-subcomplex of a normal pseudomanifold, has several interesting properties when defined on a Morse stack $F$.
 In particular, in this setting, a watershed is uniquely defined, and can be obtained thanks to a linear-time algorithm, relying on a sequence of collapses.
 Furthermore, a watershed is the cut of the unique minimum spanning forest of the facet graph of the normal pseudomanifold weighted by $F$, rooted in the minima of $F$.
-Relations between watersheds and Morse theory have long been informally known \cite{de2015morse}, but this is the first time that a link is presented in the discrete setting, relying on a precise definition of the watershed.
+Relations between watersheds and Morse theory have long been informally known (see for example \cite{de2013discrete,delgado2014skeletonization,de2015morse} in the discrete setting or \cite{najman1994watershed} in the continuous setting), but this is the first time that a link, relying on a precise definition of the watershed, is presented in the discrete setting.
 Furthermore, as far as we know, this is the first time that a concept from Discrete Morse Theory is linked to a classical combinatorial optimization problem.